Curried Pumpkin (Kaddu Sabzi)

 Notes

 It is a lot more convenient to buy pumpkin that is already peeled, cleaned and chunked.
-For this recipe around 1.5 pounds of pumpkin chunks.
+For this recipe you need around 1.5 pounds of pumpkin chunks.

 Tried this recipe?